AsgardCms/Documentation/v2/getting-started/contributing.md

 - Fork the [AsgardCMS/Platform](https://github.com/AsgardCms/Platform),
 - Clone your fork,
+- Run `composer install`
+- Run `./travis.sh`
-- Make your changes and send in a pull-request.
+- Make your changes
+- Run `./vendor/bin/phpunit`
+- Send in the pull request if all is green

 **Which branch should I make my PR form and send it to?**